jlaenge/jlaenge/README.md

 ### Hi there 👋

+I'm Jakob.
+I have a MSc. in Computer Science and have worked for 5+ years as a software developer.

+### I've worked in...

+Research, web development and embedded.
+Using primarily C/C++, Java and Python.

+### 🌱 I’m currently learning...

+About compilers/interpreters an machine learning.

 <!--
 **jlaenge/jlaenge** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.